greyhatguy007/Machine-Learning-Specialization-Coursera/README.md

 Contains Solutions and Notes for the [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction/?utm_medium=coursera&utm_source=home-page&utm_campaign=mlslaunch2022IN) by Andrew NG on Coursera

+**Note : If you would like to have a deeper understanding of the concepts by understanding all the math required, have a look at [Mathematics for Machine Learning and Data Science](https://github.com/greyhatguy007/Mathematics-for-Machine-Learning-and-Data-Science-Specialization-Coursera)**

 ## Course 1 : [Supervised Machine Learning: Regression and Classification ](https://www.coursera.org/learn/machine-learning?specialization=machine-learning-introduction)